 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

 The POWs march for three or four kilometers and then turned around and marched back to where they started.
-They were ordered to fall out and left sitting in the sun with few trees for shade.
-They were ordered to fall-in and marched 12 kilometers to Cabcaben where they joined other POWs who had already been marched there.
+It was noon and they were ordered to fall out and left sitting in the sun with few trees for shade.
+They were ordered to fall in and marched 12 kilometers to Cabcaben where they joined other POWs who had already been marched there.
 It was nearly dusk and more and more detachments of POWs kept arriving.
-The POWs were put on the airfield and given enough space to lie down for the night.
+The POWs were put in the Cabcaben Airfield and given enough space to lie down for the night.
 Recalling the march, Bernie quoted Shakespeare, “If it wasn’t such a tragedy, it would be a comedy.”

 As they made their way north toward the Lamao area of Bataan.
 They were joined by other POWs coming from side roads.
-There were many more Filipino POWs then American and the two groups mixed together.
+There were many more Filipino POWs than American and the two groups mixed together.
 The road was hard to walk on because of the holes from the shelling and bombings.
 The POWs were moved to the side of the road whenever a Japanese convoy came by heading south.
-The Japanes soldiers tried to hit the POWs in their heads with their raifle butts as they passed them.
+The Japanese soldiers tried to hit the POWs in their heads with their rifle butts as they passed them.
 They had been halted near artesian wells and their guards did not stop them from filling their canteens with water.
 Other POWs were not as lucky.

 They made their way north to Limay where they could see the destruction caused by the shelling and bombing.
 The jungle had been obliterated.
-They passed large crows that were eating the bodies of the dead Filipnos, Americans, and Japanese.
+They passed large crows that were eating the bodies of the dead Filipinos, Americans, and Japanese.
 Some of the crows circled over the POWs as they made their way north.
-Wince Solsbee a member of A Company, who was from Tennessee, looked up at the birds and said, “You-all go away, big birds.
+Wince Solsbee a member of A Company, who was from Tennessee, looked up at the birds and said, “You all go away big birds.
 I’m not fix’ to die yet.”

 At Pilar, Bernie’s detachment was stopped by the guard.
 He motioned them to sit under a tree.
-The guard offered Berine a pickle he had gotten from home.
-Bernie gladely ate it.
+The guard offered Bernie a pickle he had gotten from home.
+Bernie gladly ate it.
 The guard also took off his boot and showed Bernie the blister he had on his right heel.
 He also showed Bernie photos of his wife and children.
-A captured American truck slammed on its brakes and Japanese guards jumped out and beat the man with golf clubs.
+A captured American truck slammed on its brakes and Japanese guards jumped out and beat the guard with golf clubs.
 He ordered the POWs to form ranks and move.

 The POWs made their way to Balanga where they were searched again.
 North of the barrio they were herded into a field.
 The POWs were forced to sleep on top of each other.
 The next morning the POWs were ordered to assemble and those who had died continued to lie on the ground.
 The large crows circled the field.
 The POWs finally received their first meal.
-Bernie traded his helmet with another POWs who had lost everything to the Japanese so he had something to eat with.
+Bernie traded his helmet with another POW who had lost everything to the Japanese.
+He did this so the man had something to use to eat with.
 Each POW received a small portion of rice.
-It was also at this time that the Filipinos were separated from the Americans.
+It was at this time that the Filipinos were separated from the Americans.

 When they were north of Hermosa, the POWs reached pavement which made the march easier.
 At 2:00 A.M., they received an hour break, but any POW who attempted to lay down was jabbed with a bayonet.
 After the break, they were marched through Layac and Lubao.
 It was at this time that a heavy shower took place and many of the men opened their mouths in an attempt to get water.